git-ecosystem/git-credential-manager/README.md

 ## Supported Git versions

 Git Credential Manager tries to be compatible with the broadest set of Git versions (within reason).
-However there are some know problematic releases of Git that are not compatible.
+However there are some known problematic releases of Git that are not compatible.

 - Git 1.x